wxcctechsummit/holcct2100/labslive/lab4.md

 </body>
 </html>
 ```
-- Click on the **Run** button, a Chat bubble button should appear at the bottom left of the browser window.
+- Click on the **Run** button, a Chat bubble button should appear at the bottom right of the browser window.

 - Fill in the Chat form.